The Sun's Supergranulation: Observational characterization

 Doppler imaging is the oldest technique used to monitor supergranulation (the first detection by \cite{hart54} was on a Doppler signal).
-A SOHO/MDI view of supergranulation is shown in Figure~\ref{figure:SG}.
-An inconvenience of Doppler imaging is that it only provides the line-of-sight component of the velocity field, which except at the disc centre or at the solar limb is a mixture of the horizontal and vertical velocity field components.
-In this figure, one clearly notices that the supergranulation velocity field is mainly horizontal, as the signal almost disappears near the disc centre.
+A SOHO/MDI Doppler view of supergranulation has already been shown in the previous section in Fig.~\ref{figure:SG}.
+Dopplergrams only provide the line-of-sight component of the velocity field.
+Therefore, except at the disc centre or at the solar limb, this signal consists in a mixture of the horizontal and vertical velocity field components.
+As already mentioned in the previous section, one clearly notices that the supergranulation velocity field is mainly horizontal, as the signal almost disappears near the disc centre.
+Doppler imaging of solar surface motions has been tremendously developed since \cite{hart54}, and is a key component of many modern space solar observatories, such as SOHO, SDO and Hinode.